PulseAI-Platform/kash_stash/README.md

 * building and running your own binary tends to get around performance issues better than trying to run a binary compiled on another machine
 * installation requires dev tools and brew/git/python

+## Compatibility
+* This binary can still be built/used for linux and windows, however, it may be less performant/have issues when compared to the main branch

 ## 🧩 Requirements